gpicardi/Open-Toolkit-for-Underwater-Field-Robotics/Control and Power Management Electronics/README.md

-# Electronics and Power Management Repository for Underwater Robotics
+# Control and Power Management Electronics

 ## Overview

-This repository documents the **electronics and power management** aspects of the **Open Toolkit for Underwater Robotics**.
-The focus is on providing robust, modular, and efficient electronic control systems suitable for underwater applications.
+This repository documents the **control and power management electronics** design of the **Open Toolkit for Underwater Robotics**.
+The focus is on providing robust, modular, and efficient electronic control systems suitable for underwater robotics applications.

 ## Electronics and Power Management System